adarro/ddo-calc/docs/developers_guide/Tech_Concepts.md

 #### REST Quarkus

-Quarkus Renarde - useful for basic front-end data view with full HTML5 +bootstrap htmx and Qute templates.
+[Quarkus Renarde](https://docs.quarkiverse.io/quarkus-renarde/dev/advanced.html) - useful for basic front-end data view with full HTML5 +bootstrap htmx and Qute templates.
+Pros:

+- Works well with Hibernate ORM (Panache)
+- ease to add / create entities

+Cons:

-Works well with Hibernate ORM, but not compatible with reactive, so entities can not be shared between the two.
+- not currently compatible with reactive, so entities can not be easily shared between the two using Active Record Pattern.
+- BackOffice extension is not compatible with reactive repositories or Kotlin Panache

+Assuming base entities are created via JPA @Entity without directly extending PanacheEntity, it is possible to use the repository pattern to create both a reactive and non-reactive repository.
+This however, prevents use of the Backoffice extension as it requires the entity to extend PanacheEntityBase.

 ## Apache Isis